I actually can't believe it's the fastest three hours in media.

 It isn't going to eventuate that some powerful hand says, okay, this issue's over.

-Uh unions, you lose.
+Unions, you lose.

-When that moment happens, that will be at the end of you know how many are left standing.
+When that moment happens, that will be at the end of, you know, how many are left standing.

 You get my drift here.

-Can I explain this to you?
+Folks, how can I explain this to you?

 I don't, especially people who say it's not.